Amateur Radio and Youth:

-Educators around the world recognize that Amateur Radio is a great way for students and teachers to reach out and bring the world – and space – into the classroom.
+Educators and Leaders around the world, including Canadian astronaut Dr. Robert Thirsk, recognize that Amateur Radio is a great way for students and Teachers to reach out and bring the world, and space, into the classroom.
 Amateur Radio is an innovative way to learn about science and technology, global perspectives and many other subjects across the curriculum.

 How will it be done?

-The RAC Youth Education Program will establish a powerful partnership between participating schools, educators and Amateur mentors to bring Amateur Radio to life in classroom and club settings at schools across Canada.
-This will be done at no cost to the teacher or the school.
+The RAC Youth Education Program will establish a powerful partnership between participating schools, educators and Amateur mentors to bring Amateur Radio to life in classroom and club settings across Canada.
+This will be done at no cost to the Teacher and school or Leader and club.

-RAC will provide support to participating schools, including:
+RAC will provide the following support to participating schools:

 - Financial help to purchase equipment and other resources

-- A collection of print, digital and audiovisual material about Amateur Radio to purchase
+- Links to a collection of print, digital and audiovisual material about Amateur Radio from a variety of international sources

 - Liaison with local Amateur Radio clubs to provide expertise from the community in acquiring equipment and setting up an Amateur Radio station at the school